istmobiome/web/content/projects/trans-water/4-workflow.markdown

 </code></pre>
 </details>

 There are many tools used in the workflow that need to be cited.
-Also, there are several tools that we wanted to run external of the workflow.
+Also, there are several tools that we  run outside of the snakemake workflow.
 Results from some of these need to be added to the individual `PROFILE.db`'s or the merged `PROFILE.db`.
 Therefore, before the `anvi-merge` finished we killed the job, ran the analyses described below, and finally restarted the workflow to finish the missing step.
 Cumbersome, yes, but it got the job done.

 ## VirSorter annotation